JamesMessina/Capstone-Part-1/README.md

     Currently I am only working on the discography, history, and pictures/videos portion of this entire app.
 Users will be able to search by band or individual artist.
 The search results will contain a link to the band(s)/artist(s) and when clicked the user will be directed to a page that contains a brief history, genre classification,  list of all albums (full-length, EP, singles, etc), band members with pics, awards/nominations, and videos/pics (in studio, tour, interviews, etc).
 Clicking on each album will bring user to a page with album cover/art, track listing, total length time and time of each song, release date, and label.
 The user could also click on a song to get a drop down and see the lyrics and play an audio clip (or just link to itunes).

     To access all this information the user will first need to signup for an account and then login with those credentials.
-A header will be at the top of every page that has links to the about me, home (search page), contact us, and then a menu/hamburger icon with options of posting new info and editing existing material.
-This will have to be verified through me before it can post.
+A header will be at the top of every page that has links to the about me, home (search page), contact us, and then a menu/hamburger icon with options of going to the tablature part of the site.

 # Future enhancement

     - add option to menu/hamburger icon that gives users the ability to access the tablature part of the app.
 In here users will be able to search songs and find a tab for the specific instrument(s) they play, if available.
 They will also be able to post new tablatures and edit current ones.

+    - add tour dates and trivia to each band page.